tribblelab/lab_practices/computation/nas_info.md

 ## interactive browser

-Using the same login information (`tribblelab` as user, specified password), you can use the [interactive browser](http://tribblenas.biology.uw.edu:5000/)
+Using the same login information (`tribblelab` as user, specified password), you can use the [interactive browser](http://tribblenas.biology.uw.edu:5000/).
+The interactive browser is helpful if you need to zip/unzip files.